mariellsanchez/RubyChallenge/README.md

 At first I got multiple mistakes in this task because the URLs I had created at first did not include de HTTPS protocol, once I fix that it worked as expected.
 In this method I also increment the click_count on the element.

 <h3> Task 4 </h3>
 Incrementing the click_count on the element in task 3 really helped me during this tasks.
-I created a get http request called 'top' and it returns the top 100 most frequently accesses short urls.
 I used the order descending method with the click_count attribute, then limited it to 100 so this would give me the result.

 <h3> Task 5 </h3>
 For this I used Open-uri and Nokogiri for getting the tittle of the web page.
 This job is executed every time a new short_url is created.